- Volunteers aim to clean the first 500 metres of Poisar river stretch

 MLA Yogesh Sagar was also present at the cleanliness drive to boost the morale of the citizen volunteers.
 “Without citizen’s involvement, it is difficult to maintain cleanliness on a regular basis.
 Participation of these members is an honor for the government,” said Mr. Sagar.

-In the third and the latest Sunday Swachhta drive conducted on April 16, the volunteers were successful in removing 12,000 kilos of waste from Kranti Nagar and Appa Padda areas in Kandivali east.
+In the fourth and the last Sunday Swachhta drive conducted on April 30, the volunteers were successful in removing more than 47,000 kilos of waste from Kranti Nagar and Appa Padda areas in Kandivali east.

-As of now the volunteers have removed 1.32 lakh kilos of garbage from the Poisar river
+Over a period of five Sundays, the volunteers have been successful in removing 1.7 lakh kilos of garbage from the Poisar river.

 The Threat To The Poisar River

 The clean-up efforts of the River Marchers assumes importance in light of a report by the Environmental Policy and Research India (EPRI) in 2014-15 which revealed that Poisar river is polluted over 100 times the prescribed safety limit.